bahrus/templ-mount/README.md

 This can allow multiple templates pointing to the same html file to point to different javascript files, depending on the browser.

+Templates can be nested, and this will load resources in a somewhat logical order.

 If the html file / html stream contains at least two instances of the following "magic string":

 ```html